Covenants Non-Compliance

 Cars parked on the street.
 Our streets aren’t wide enough to accommodate both parked vehicles and moving traffic.
 If you are having a gathering at your home that will involve numerous vehicles, encourage your guests to park up at the Pool lot or utilize your driveway as much as possible.

 Boats, trailers, play equipment or trash/debris/construction materials visible in driveways or front yards.
 Materials from a home improvement project should be kept indoors or in your backyard when not being utilized.
-If you own a boat or RV and need to have it at your home for a few days for seasonal maintenance, please send and email to the Glenleigh Board for approval prior to parking it.
+If you own a boat or RV and need to have it at your home for a few days for seasonal maintenance, please send an email to the Glenleigh Board for approval prior to parking it.

 Broken or faded shutters.
-The shutters are a prominent feature of your home, and should be maintained at all times.
+The shutters are a prominent feature of your home and should be maintained at all times.

 NON-COMPLIANCE NOTICES & FINES

-First Notice
+First Notice – Letter of Attention

-- CMA will issue a notice identifying the violation and the steps you should take to correct it.
+• The Board will contact the homeowner about the issue(s) via email, telephone, or letter identifying the non-compliance issue and the steps you should take to correct it.

 We can all do our part by keeping our properties up, being respectful neighbors, and